muratk3n/thirdwave/en/2021/05/farmers-foragers-fossils.md

 pre-Axial version (in the fourteenth century AD, one pope even tried to ban Christians from saying that Jesus had been poor)...

+There were no feminists in Agraria, and precious few communists or anarchists either.
+Rather, most people recognized that hierarchy, and its endless degrees of rank, was the moral foundation of the good life...
+Thomas Hobbes [then wrote.. ] one of the most important arguments ever made in political philosophy [during agrarian age]: that the only way to prevent the war of all against all is to enshrine degree so firmly that it brings forth a Leviathan, a government powerful enough to intimidate its unruly subjects into living peacefully...
+Farming could only work if rates of violent death fell.